|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track, we discussed four aspects of exercise and diet to help reduce the severity of panic attacks.
+In the last section, we discussed four aspects of exercise and diet to help reduce the severity of panic attacks.
 We went over the benefits of exercise; aerobic exercise; non-aerobic exercise; and diet tips.

 Breathing exercises have the unique characteristic of quickly and efficiently relaxing a person without making them drowsy.
 Through these exercises, clients can quickly and painlessly energize themselves to take on the rest of the day.

-On this track, we will present five breathing exercises that you might consider teaching or recording for your anxious clients, which are 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.
+In this section, we will present five breathing exercises that you might consider teaching or recording for your anxious clients, which are 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.

 Five Breathing Exercises